MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementEntitlementManagementRoleEligibilitySchedule.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
   - `[DisplayName <String>]`: The display name for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
 Required.
-Supports $filter (eq and startsWith operators only).
+Supports $filter (eq, in).
   - `[InheritsPermissionsFrom <IMicrosoftGraphUnifiedRoleDefinition[]>]`: Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
+Supports $expand.
-  - `[IsBuiltIn <Boolean?>]`: Flag indicating if the unifiedRoleDefinition is part of the default set included with the product or custom.
+  - `[IsBuiltIn <Boolean?>]`: Flag indicating whether the role definition is part of the default set included in Azure Active Directory (Azure AD) or a custom definition.
 Read-only.
-Supports $filter (eq operator only).
+Supports $filter (eq, in).
-  - `[IsEnabled <Boolean?>]`: Flag indicating if the role is enabled for assignment.
+  - `[IsEnabled <Boolean?>]`: Flag indicating whether the role is enabled for assignment.
 If false the role is not available for assignment.
 Read-only when isBuiltIn is true.
-  - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
+  - `[ResourceScopes <String[]>]`: List of the scopes or permissions the role definition applies to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
-This is going to be deprecated soon.
-Attach scope to role assignment
+This will be deprecated soon.
+Attach scope to role assignment.
   - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
     - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
+Required.
     - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
-    - `[ExcludedResourceActions <String[]>]`:
+    - `[ExcludedResourceActions <String[]>]`: Set of tasks that may not be performed on a resource.
+Not yet supported.
-  - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
+  - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false but is read-only when isBuiltIn is true.
 This identifier is typically used if one needs an identifier to be the same across different directories.
-Read-only when isBuiltIn is true.
-  - `[Version <String>]`: Indicates version of the unifiedRoleDefinition.
+  - `[Version <String>]`: Indicates version of the role definition.
 Read-only when isBuiltIn is true.

 SCHEDULEINFO <IMicrosoftGraphRequestSchedule>: requestSchedule
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Expiration <IMicrosoftGraphExpirationPattern>]`: expirationPattern
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Duration <TimeSpan?>]`: The requestor's desired duration of access.
-If specified in a request, endDateTime should not be present.
+    - `[Duration <TimeSpan?>]`: The requestor's desired duration of access represented in ISO 8601 format for durations.
+For example, PT3H refers to three hours.
+If specified in a request, endDateTime should not be present and the type property should be set to afterDuration.
-    - `[EndDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+    - `[EndDateTime <DateTime?>]`: Timestamp of date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Type <String>]`: expirationPatternType
   - `[Recurrence <IMicrosoftGraphPatternedRecurrence>]`: patternedRecurrence
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Pattern <IMicrosoftGraphRecurrencePattern>]`: recurrencePattern
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DayOfMonth <Int32?>]`: The day of the month on which the event occurs.
 Required if type is absoluteMonthly or absoluteYearly.
       - `[DaysOfWeek <String[]>]`: A collection of the days of the week on which the event occurs.
-Possible values are: sunday, monday, tuesday, wednesday, thursday, friday, saturday.
+The possible values are: sunday, monday, tuesday, wednesday, thursday, friday, saturday.
 If type is relativeMonthly or relativeYearly, and daysOfWeek specifies more than one day, the event falls on the first day that satisfies the pattern.
 Required if type is weekly, relativeMonthly, or relativeYearly.
       - `[FirstDayOfWeek <String>]`: dayOfWeek
       - `[Index <String>]`: weekIndex
       - `[Interval <Int32?>]`: The number of units between occurrences, where units can be in days, weeks, months, or years, depending on the type.
 Required.